-Organizational Meeting Deadline for Submission of National Reports Deadline for Submission of Questions and Comments Deadline for Submission of Answers, and of optional Compilation of Questions and Answers Deadline for Notification of Participation in Country Groups Officers' Meeting Start of Review Meeting - 12 months - 7 months - 3 months - 1 month - 2 weeks - 2 days 0 day Rule 11.1. in the Rules of Procedure and Financial Rules Rule 38 in the Rules of Procedure and Financial Rules Paras.
-38 & 62 of the Guidelines Regarding the Review Process Paras.
-52 (c) & 62 of the Guidelines Regarding the Review Process Para 41 of the Guidelines Regarding the Review Process Para 57 of the Guidelines Regarding the Review Process Article 30 of the Convention
+Organizational Meeting Deadline for Submission of National Reports Deadline for Submission of Questions and Comments Deadline for Submission of Answers Deadline for Notification of Participation in Country Groups Officers' Meeting Start of Review Meeting - 12 months - 7 months - 3 months - 1 month - 2 weeks - 2 days 0 day Rule 11.1. in the Rules of Procedure and Financial Rules Rule 38 in the Rules of Procedure and Financial Rules Paras.
+38 & 65 of the Guidelines Regarding the Review Process Paras.
+53 (c) & 65 of the Guidelines Regarding the Review Process Para 41 of the Guidelines Regarding the Review Process Para 58 of the Guidelines Regarding the Review Process Article 30 of the Convention

-\ The time shown in this chart are approximate.
-The exact deadlines and timing of events will be determined in accordance with the Convention, the relevant rules and guidelines as well as any relevant practice.
+The time shown in this chart are approximate.
+The exact deadlines and timing of events will be determined in accordance with the Convention, the relevant rules and guidelines, as well as any relevant practice.